 One of my all-time favorite things is brown butter.
 Even just the way it smells is just so amazing.
 If they made it into perfume, I might be tempted to buy it.

-I use browned butter to elevate my savory dishes and my desserts alike.
+I use browned butter to elevate my savory recipes and my desserts alike.
 It adds so much dimension to your food with minimal effort on your end.
 It takes only a few extra minutes, and is almost foolproof.

 What is it

-As it continues to cook, much of the water content evaporates, the melted butter darkens in color, and the milk solids caramelize and speckle the bottom of your pan.
+During the browning process, much of the water content evaporates, the melted butter darkens in color, and the milk solids caramelize and speckle the bottom of your pan.

 It is often used in French cooking, but it is also popular in American cooking and baking.